dbridges12/DiceExpression/README.md

 * DiceExpression => x?(d|D)% where x is the # of dice and '%' = 100 sides - '2d%' is 2 100-sided dice
 * DiceExpression => DiceExpression +/- DiceExpression +/- Integer - (3d8 + 3 + 12d6) you can mix and match

-### The API
+### The API - Full API documentation is acessed in out/index.html file inside the project
-* The included app.js file shows how to include the module and call the functions
+* The included **app.js** file shows how to include the module and call the functions
 ```js
 var DiceExpression = require('./src/dice-expression');
 ```